yousurname/yousurname.github.io/about/index.md

 layout: default
 ---

-this is an incomplete record of every project i've ever done
+this is an incomplete record of my recent personal projects